tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> A non-anonymous server can optionally request a certificate from the client, if appropriate for the selected cipher suite.
+> A server which is authenticating with a certificate can optionally request a certificate from the client.
 This message, if sent, will follow EncryptedExtensions.

 Structure of this message: